Ugranziol/appRiori/cont.md

 ## 3 -0.3333333 -0.3333333
 ```

 In scaled sum contrasts, the aim is similar to sum contrast.
-The difference is that in case of scaled sum contrast, we test the entire difference among levels (not the half one).
+The difference is that in the case of scaled sum contrasts, contrasts weights are scaled over the number of levels of the variable itself.
 In R, the contrast matrix for scaled sum contrasts is `contr.sum()`, setting as argument the number of levels of the variable of interest and dividing the function by the same number.

 Formal note: Dividing a contrast by the number of factor level is an operation also called $\textbf{centering the contrasts}$.

-Centering is an advantageous choices especially when coding a priori hypothesis on interactions.
+Centering is an advantageous choices especially when coding a priori hypothesis on interactions and in case the are other (scaled) covariates in the model.
 Centering contrasts, in fact, enhances orthogonality of contrasts (Schad et al., 2020).

 It is possible to center all the type of contrasts in R. With appRiori, the Customized contrasts are centered by default!